joakimk/docker_services/README.md

 - [x] Move ~/.docker\_services root path into config
 - [ ] Use in internal projects
 - [ ] Add support for custom ENVs for some services like postgres.
+- [ ] Support more than one of the same service in a project?
 - [ ] Release 1.0? :)

 ## License